Ignatius Aphrem I: Holy Girdle of Mary

 In 1953, while Patriarch Aphrem was reading few manuscripts he discovered a book written in Garshuni that was sent to the people of Mardin from the people of Homs in 1852.
-The book contained information about the Diocese of Homs and other dieceses in Syria from the time when the church was being renovated and enlarged.
+The book contained information about the Diocese of Homs and other dioceses in Syria from the time when the church was being renovated and enlarged.
 The Holy Girdle of Mary was found inside a glass vessel in the middle of the holy table in the altar.
 Based on these information, Patriarch Aphrem opened the Holy Sanctum in the attendance of Alexandros the Greek Orthodox bishop of Homs and other prominent persons.
 When the alter table was opened, they discovered a stone vessel covered with a thick round copper plate and the glass vessel was broken inside.
 They found the Holy Girdle folded and sign of age was apparent on it.
 The Girdle was examined by the antiquities authorities in Syria and it was found to be authentic.
 The Holy Girdle was put back in the alter where it is still today.

 Death

-Patriarch Aphrem passed away in the morning of Sunday June 23, 1957 and was buried on Thursday June 27, 1957 at the Church of Virgin Mary Um Al-Zinar in Homs, Syria.
+Patriarch Aphrem passed away in the morning of Sunday June 23, 1957 and was buried on Thursday June 27, 1957 at the Saint Mary Church of the Holy Belt Um Al-Zinar in Homs, Syria.